QCL dynamics: thermal effects and rate equations beyond mean-field approach: Model

 {\it Effect of self-heating}:

 Enabling self-heating during pump pulse by taking into account the Joule heating in eq.~(\ref{JouleHeat}) and keeping all parameters of the model one can get that the threshold current grows up.
 Obviously this is due to the heat produced before beginning of generation, that warms a sample reducing the probability of stimulated emission compared to the non-radiative processes.
-Experimentally this is realized when the pumping is different from the step-like function and shows the finite rise time as done in \cite{cherotchenko21} and shown in Fig.~\ref{fig:doubthresh}.
-To make a closer look and comparison in Fig.~\ref{ZOOMthresh}(a) we plot two light-current characteristics where the red-one includes the Joule heating released in the active region.
+Experimentally this is realized when the pumping is different from the step-like function and shows the non-zero rise time as done in \cite{cherotchenko21} and shown in Fig.~\ref{fig:doubthresh}.
+To make a closer look and comparison in Fig.~\ref{ZOOMthresh}(a) we plot two L-I characteristics where the red-one includes the Joule heating released in the active region.
 Obviously the longer the pumping rise time is, the higher threshold current will be technically detected.
-Thus we observe to the dynamical threshold variation and come to a problem of correct threshold determination during the experiment.
-Apart from that one can see that due to the Ohmic processes the time dependence of optical signal is non-monotonous(see Fig.~\ref{ZOOMthresh}(b)).
+Thus we observe the dynamical threshold variation and come to a problem of correct threshold determination during the experiment.
+Apart from that one can see that due to the Ohmic processes the time dependence of optical signal is non-monotonous in comparison to the case without heating (see the red and black dashed curves in Fig.~\ref{ZOOMthresh}(b)).
 This correlates with the experimental data shown in \cite{cherotchenko21} and can be explained by the thermal processes distorting delicate balance between probabilities of non-radiative relaxation and stimulated emission.

 {\it Build-up time estimations}: Here we discuss the self-heating impact on the build-up time, which is important parameter for such applications as LIDAR systems and telecommunication technologies.
 Practically it can be defined as the period between reaching threshold current and beginning of laser radiation emission (usually 10\% of maximum intensity is considered).
 As it follows from the previous results the generation threshold is ambiguous, significantly depends on both intrinsic properties and specific experiment conditions and cannot be considered as a fundamental constant of a QCL even at a stable heat sink temperature.
 Therefore for measurements including the threshold as a main parameter all details of the experimental protocol must be accounted for.
 In \cite{cherotchenko21} it was shown that even under step-like pumping the build-up time demonstrates the peak in the near-threshold (of the order $I_0\approx$~1.001$I_{th}$) region of the pumping currents.
 On the one hand this peak directly follows from the analytical expression for the build-up time given in \cite{hamadou09}.
 On the other hand the time delay estimation has to be performed with caution, because trigger levels equal to 0.1$\%$, 1$\%$ and 10$\%$ of maximum (equilibrium) lasing intensity must be formed by stimulated emission rather that spontaneous one. {The last should be checked each time with the L-I curve.
 Fig.\ref{fig:lowestcurrent} illustrates this idea: the two waveforms of a laser operating at 0.999$I_{th}$ and 1.005$I_{th}$ are shown together with 0.1\% level intensity for the later}.
 One can find that the last merges with the spontaneous emission region, making the definition of the build-up time uncertain.
 Fig.\ref{fig:realdelay} shows the numerical simulation of the build-up time, considering the self-heating and absence of self-heating processes.
 It is clearly seen that including of self-heating shifts the peak value of a build-up time to higher pumping currents, that correlates with experimental data in Ref.~\onlinecite{cherotchenko21}.